-Grab your cans of Rotel, and let’s get this sour cream chicken enchiladas cooking!
+Grab your Rotel, and let’s get this sour cream chicken enchiladas cooking!

 - Family favorite